 Don’t try to manage too much at once.
 Assess and accept, and keep working patiently.

 Lesson #2 – Get it Right.

-Ability is often determined in the practice room.
-Be willing to practice until it can only come out right.
+Ability is determined in the practice room, if you are willing to stay long enough to only get it right.

 Lesson #3 – Be efficient and adaptable.

 Yeah, that might count as two, but they are related and worth putting together.
 If a struggle is encountered, then figure out how to learn it as well and as quickly as possible.
 Make a game of it, work it into the muscle memory, and eliminate doubt.

 Trust in the preparation – and make sure you did enough of it.